humancodecompany/human-utils/README.md

 # Human Code Utils

 A helpful library for javascript/typescript developers. :)
-Includes a lot of reusable functions to make easy you code process.
+Includes a lot of reusable functions to make easy your code process.

 # Get started